actions-marketplace-validations/kburich_dependency-monitor/README.md

 something new — a malware verdict, a CVE, or a finding that got worse — the action opens a rolling issue for it, or comments on the one already open.
 When a finding goes away, that is reported as a comment on the same issue.

+Findings are split across two issues by severity:

+- **Malware and tampering** open a `🚨`-titled issue labeled `dependency-malware`.
+Treat it as an incident: the package may already be installed.
+- **Everything else** — vulnerabilities, secrets, licenses, hardening — goes to a quieter issue labeled `dependency-monitor`.

 Each rolling issue is an append-only log: its body is the delta that opened it, and every later delta is a comment.
 Nothing is edited, so the thread is